dandisy/webcore/README.md

     npm run dev

-then you can access Oauth Client Manager page in http://localhost/webcore/public/oauth-admin
+then you can access oauth admin panel to manage your oauth client in http://localhost/webcore/public/oauth-admin

 ### Usage